TUESDAY DEC 03, 2024

 Airports frequently halt operations for security issues such as bomb threats, unattended luggage, VIP visits, and more.

-However, on Saturday morning at New Chitose Airport (CTS) in Hokkaido, Japan, the airport shut down for a peculiar security threat: missing scissors.
+However, on the morning of August 17th at New Chitose Airport (CTS) in Hokkaido, Japan, the airport shut down for a peculiar security threat: missing scissors.

 Photo: AeroXplorer | Hadi Ahmad